Hild History, Family Crest & Coats of Arms

 The surname Hild was first found in Prussia, where the name emerged in medieval times as one of the notable families of the region.
 From the 13th century, the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.
 The Hild family was also seated at Ruckhofen in the Ratisbonne.

-Important Dates for the Hild family
+Early History of the Hild family

 This web page shows only a small excerpt of our Hild research.
 Another 129 words (9 lines of text) covering the years 1530, 1756, 1614, 1684, 1668 and 1745 are included under the topic Early Hild History in all our PDF Extended History products and printed products wherever possible.